eNMS-automation/eNMS/docs/services/default_services.rst

           - ``load replace``: replace the configuration of the target with the service configuration
       - ``content`` Paste a configuration block of text here for applying to the target device(s)
       - ``Use driver from device`` If set to True, the driver defined at device level (``napalm_driver`` property of the device) is used, otherwise the driver defined at service level (``driver`` property of the service) is used.
-      - ``driver`` Which Netmiko driver to use when connecting to the device
+      - ``driver`` Which Napalm driver to use when connecting to the device
       - ``optional_args`` Napalm supports a number of optional arguments that are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments)

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `content` input field of its configuration form.